Biggest fear while chasing: Lightning

 His first memorable experience was the April 27, 1984 - Wales, Wisconsin Tornado, 2.5 miles west of his parents house.
-"The whole neighborhood walked outside and just stood in shock.
+"The whole neighborhood walked outside of their homes and just stood in shock, as the tornado approached.
 As it got closer, we all ran into our basements but thankfully it dissipated before reaching our neighborhood."

 Throughout his childhood, Tyler grew up being fearful of storms that regularly hit his hometown during the spring and summer months.
 This led him to become intrigued by severe weather and began studying all aspects of meteorology as a kid.
-"I remember during my elementary school years during the 1980's & 1990's my hometown had numerous severe weather episodes in Wisconsin and I was frightened by the power of nature.
-At the same time I became interested and wanted to learn how storms work."
+"I remember during my elementary school years during the 1980's & early 1990's, my hometown had numerous severe weather episodes in Wisconsin and I was frightened by the power of nature.
+At the same time I became interested and wanted to learn how storms and the atmosphere worked."

-He started his chasing career when he was 17 years old and has documented numerous severe storms primarily in Wisconsin on film and video.
-His most notable chase day was on August 18, 2005 when he captured his first tornado (while chasing) near Merrimac, Wisconsin.
+He started his storm chasing career when he was 17-years-old and has documented numerous severe storms primarily in Wisconsin on film and video.
+His most notable chase day was on August 18, 2005 when he captured his first tornado (while storm chasing) near Merrimac, Wisconsin.
 "It was surreal, you see tornadoes and their destruction on television, but to see one with your own eyes you are taken back by it."

 Tyler went on to graduate at the University Wisconsin Milwaukee (UWM) earning a bachelor's degree in Business Administration.
-He is currently pursuing his 2nd undergraduate degree in Meteorology at UWM, but may put his school ambitions on hold due to possible budget cuts.
+He once pursued his 2nd undergraduate degree in Meteorology at UWM, but put his school ambitions to rest due to lingering budget cuts.

 Biggest fear while chasing: Not seeing any storms